 The data are tabulated and presented graphically.
-MINI-PYROLYSIS includes ppm thermal bitumen and ppm pyrolysate.
-PYROLYSIS-GC also provides the above together with the temperature of peak pyrolysate evolution and a capillary chromatogram of the pyrolysate.
-The Mini-Pyrolysis is recommended as a screening technique.
+MINI-PYROLYSIS includes ppm thermal bitumen and ppm pyrolsate.
+PYROLYSIS also provides the above together with the temperature of peak pyrolysate evolution.
+The capillary chromatograms of the pyrolysate obtained by PYROLYSIS-GC are reproduced in the report.
+The Mini-Pyrolysis analysis is recommended as a screening technique.